 TTUHSC and the School of Allied Health Sciences offer a variety of student organizations.
 The School sponsors a chapter of Alpha Eta, the national honorary society in Allied Health Sciences, for students of the School who have distinguished themselves academically.
 Each department within the School of Allied Health Sciences has a student group organized for student support and participation in professional activities specific to the department.
-These organizations are: Pi Theta Epsilon Honorary; Student Occupational Therapy Association (SOTA); Athletic Training Student Association (ATSA); Student Physical Therapy Association (SPTA); Clinical Laboratory Science Student Association (CLSSA); National Student Speech- Language Hearing Association (NSSLHA); and the National Association for Doctors of Audiology (NAFDA).
+These organizations are: Pi Theta Epsilon Honorary; Student Occupational Therapy Association (SOTA); Athletic Training Student Association (ATSA); Student Physical Therapy Association (SPTA); Clinical Laboratory Science Student Association (CLSSA); Student Academy of Audiology (SAA); and the National Association for Doctors of Audiology (NAFDA).
 For more information concerning organizations open to students at TTUHSC, or to registration a new organization, please contact the Office of Student Services.